dfinke/equal-bird/README.md

 Set of PowerShell functions to make working with Azure resources easier.

-These functions also leverages PowerShell's ability to bind parameters between functions by name
+These functions also leverage PowerShell's ability to bind parameters between functions by property name.

 ```
 PS C:\> Get-CosmosDB